-With close supervision and instruction, we are seeking a CO Ophthalmic Technician Assistant who will learn to assist the Ophthalmologist with patient care by performing ophthalmic testing as outlined below.
+We are seeking a CO Ophthalmic Technician Assistant.
+With close supervision and instruction, the Ophthalmic Technician Assistant will learn to assist the Ophthalmologist with patient care by performing ophthalmic testing as outlined below.

 Specific Duties & Responsibilities